ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

-To ensure a strong source of entropy for the per-message unique salt required in each message, the client can export a secret from the MLS key schedule, for example with the label `salt_base_secret` and calculate the salt as the first 16-octets of the HMAC of a locally generated nonce and the franking_base_secret.
+To ensure a strong source of entropy for the per-message unique salt required in each message, the client can export a secret from the MLS key schedule, for example with the label `salt_base_secret` and calculate the salt as the first 16-octets of the HMAC of a locally generated nonce and the `salt_base_secret`.

 ~~~
 hash_output = HMAC_SHA256( salt_base_secret, nonce )